Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: Introduction

 If there exists a local section of $\omega_X$ defined on an infinitesimal neighborhood of $\Bs| \omega_X |$, similar arguments as in the proof of \pref{th:pg positive} work.
 See \pref{sc:Local_situation} and \pref{cr:induction} for the precise statements.
 This will be effectively used in the proof of \pref{th:negative_definite}.

+Our results for minimal surfaces apparently indicate that the existence/non-existence of SOD corresponds to the conditions $p_g>0/=0$.
+This resembles the (conjectural) dichotomy of infinite/finite generation of the Chow group of zero-cycles on surfaces; i.e., a theorem of Mumford \cite{MR0249428} and the Bloch conjecture \cite{MR0371891}.

 In \pref{sc:Toward_higher_dimensions}, we briefly treat varieties of dimensions greater than $2$.
-There is nothing new in the case $\kappa=0$, and we mainly discuss the case $\kappa=1$.
-Then a difficulty which does not appear in dimension $2$ shows up.
-We illustrate this issue with an example due to Keiji Oguiso.
+There is nothing new in the case $\kappa=0$, and we discuss the case $\kappa=1$.
+A new difficulty, which does not appear in dimension $2$, then shows up.
+We illustrate the issue by an example due to Keiji Oguiso.

 Finally, in \pref{sc:twisted_sheaves} we generalize our results to the category of twisted sheaves.
 It turns out that our arguments go through without essential change, though there are a couple of technical issues to be settled.